Andy-Dawson/SPWakeUp/README.md

 ---

+**New version released**: V1.3.0 includes the ability to run on a server that is not running SharePoint to wake arbitrary URLs.

 **New version released**: V1.2.0 includes the ability to import a file of URLs to be included in the list of URLs to be woken.

 **New version released**: V1.1.0 includes the ability to include specific URLs in the list of URLs to be woken.